Facebook Ad Fatigue Solution at Scale: The Hidden Cost of Stale Creative and Cost Per Refresh in 2026

 - 300 ads: Like a full network with variety, fresh content, and something new every time

 The algorithm rewards fresh content.
 Your audience rewards novelty.
 You need both.
+If you need the commercial fix, start with ad fatigue solution, then size the replacement library with 500 video ads or 1,000 video ads.

 The Solution: Volume Is Your Weapon